neoforged/.github/primers/1.21.6/index.md

 To more generally handle screens which provide some basic functionalities -- such as confirmation screens, button selection, or user input, Vanilla has provided a generic dialog system.
 These dialogs can be constructed in a datapack and delivered on the client by calling `Player#openDialog`.
 The basic JSON description is documented in  [Minecraft Snapshot 25w20a](https://www.minecraft.net/en-us/article/minecraft-snapshot-25w20a).

-For a quick overiview, a basic `Dialog` contains the following components: a title, an optional external title for navigation, whether the screen can be closed by pressing 'esc', and its `DialogBody` contents.
+For a quick overview, a basic `Dialog` contains the following components: a title, an optional external title for navigation, whether the screen can be closed by pressing 'esc', and its `DialogBody` contents.
 Everything else is determined by the dialog itself, but it has functionality for user inputs via `InputControl`s.
 Buttons are typically added through `ClickAction`s which hold the common button data and an event to execute on click.
 If the dialog is canceled (e.g., closed), then `onCancel` is run.

 `DialogBody` and `InputControl` are simply generic interfaces that have no defined structure.
 Implementing them, or any dialog for that matter, requires some registration to the available types on both the client and server.